 You may wish for your next of kin, or a family friend to accompany you at the face to face visit.

-The assessor will always give you their name before the visit and will not arrive too early, they will be wearing an ID badge which they will show to you.
+The FCS will always give you their name before the visit and will not arrive too early, they will be wearing an ID badge which they will show to you.

 This visit will take around an hour.

-The assessor will complete a risk assessment of the environments that you receive care within - the assessor will explain this to you.
+The FCS will complete a risk assessment of the environments that you receive care within - the FCS will explain this to you.

 Complete this form and we'll give you a call within 48 hours to discuss how we can help.